 How to talk to your children about COVID-19 vaccines

-News about COVID-19 vaccines is flooding our daily lives and it is only natural that curious young children will have questions – lots of them.
+News about COVID-19 vaccines is flooding our daily lives and it is only natural that curious children will have questions – lots of them.
 Getting a vaccine can be a scary and daunting experience for some children.
 An increasing number of COVID-19 vaccines are now being approved for children.
 So, when the opportunity comes to get that vaccine, here are some tips for helping to explain what can be a complicated topic in simple and reassuring terms.

 1. Make sure you’re up to date yourself

 Before talking to your children about COVID-19 vaccines, it is important that you understand them yourself.
 It’s also crucial that you’re able to communicate about these vaccines in ways that your child will understand depending on their age.
 A great place to start is our conversation with Dr. Mike Varshavski.

 2. Ask and listen

 3. Be honest with them

 Children have a right to know what is going on, but it should be explained to them in an age-appropriate way.
 Keep in mind that kids take their emotional cues from adults, so even if you are worried for your little one knowing that they might be uncomfortable, try not to overshare your fears with your child.
 Play can be a helpful tool for working through difficult emotions with younger children.
-If your little one seems anxious, try drawing together or exploring his/her feelings through pretend play.
+If your little one seems anxious, try drawing together or exploring their feelings through pretend play.